Applying for a License

 Getting a Contractor's License

 On this page, you will find a simple overview of the steps you must take to get a contractor's license from the Arizona Registrar of Contractors.
-If at any time you have a question and the answer is not provided below, give us a call at 877.692.9762 or email Registrar of Contractors Licensing staff at [email protected].
+If at any time you have a question and the answer is not provided below, give us a call at 877.692.9762 or email the Registrar of Contractors Licensing staff at [email protected].

-The Registrar of Contractors is now offering free virtual Applicant Education Seminars, where applicants can learn about the application and get their questions answered.
-You can also find some short videos to watch that explain common mistakes that delay applications from getting approved.
+The Registrar of Contractors is now offering free virtual Applicant Education Seminars, in English and Spanish, where applicants can learn about the application and get their questions answered.
+You can also find some short videos on our YouTube page, which will explain common mistakes that delay applications from getting approved.
 We encourage you to view the videos before starting your application.

 A Qualifying Party is a regularly employed person with the necessary experience, knowledge and skills as defined under A.R.S. § 32-1122(E).